krithickvivek/D-FLIPDLOP-NEGEDGE/README.md

 **RESULTS**

-Thus,the T flipflop using verilog and validating their functionality using their functional tables was implemented.
+Thus,the D flipflop using verilog and validating their functionality using their functional tables was implemented.